-Pacific sardines are a major forage species in the California Current Ecosystem from British Columbia to Baja California.
+Pacific sardines are a major forage species in the California Current Ecosystem that can range from British Columbia to Baja California.
 Feeding primarily on plankton, they play a critical role in transferring energy from low to higher trophic levels.
 Many marine mammals, fish, and seabirds rely on Pacific sardines as a large part of their diet.
-These small fish generally prefer warm waters, which subjects their population to fluctuations likely associated with the Pacific Decadal Oscillation (PDO) and other oceanic conditions.
-While the population naturally fluctuates in relation to changing oceanographic conditions, fishing can have a dramatic effect on sardine population dynamics and its ability to provide forage for predators.
-In particular, when sardines are at low abundances or in low productivity conditions, fishing pressure exacerbates the population decline, depletes the diversity of age classes, and affects population structure in a manner that makes it more difficult for a population to recover when conditions become more favorable.
+These small fish have extended periods of booms and busts associated with oceanic conditions.
+While the population naturally declines in response to changing oceanographic conditions, fishing can have a dramatic effect on sardine population dynamics and its ability to provide forage for predators.
+When sardines are at low abundances or in low productivity conditions, fishing pressure exacerbates the population decline, makes sardines less available for predators, and harms the ability of the population to recover when conditions become more favorable.

 In the 1930s and 1940s Pacific sardines supported the largest fishery in the western hemisphere.
 The iconic “Cannery Row” in Monterey, California was built around this ballooning fishery.
 In 1936 the Pacific sardine fishery peaked at 800,000 metric tons, followed by a dramatic fishery collapse in the 1950’s due to a combination of fishing pressure and poor ocean conditions.
-It did not begin to recover until the 1980s, and since then the population has yet to return to the levels seen in the Cannery Row era.
-In fact, the Pacific sardine population has recently collapsed again.
+It did not begin to recover until the 1980s, and never returned to the levels seen in the Cannery Row era.